Mills picks Brunswick schools official to be Maine’s next education commissioner

 “Our schools do so much more and our students are so much more than their test scores,” Makin said.
 “It’s time to stop overlooking measures of success simply because they’re difficult to measure or to plot on a graph.”

-Democrats will control the executive and legislative branches after the 2018 election that Mills won behind a wide-ranging education agenda that includes goals for universal pre-K and raising minimum teacher salaries from $30,000 per year to $40,000.
+Democrats will control the executive and legislative branches after the 2018 election that Mills won behind an education agenda that includes goals of universal pre-K, raising minimum teacher salaries from $30,000 per year — a mark set in 2007 — to $40,000 and the state meeting a never-met standard of paying 55 percent of basic education costs.

+One of Mills’ first jobs in office will be to submit a two-year budget proposal to the Legislature.
+On Wednesday, she called the proposal “a work in progress” and labeled all three of those items priorities.
+However, Mills has said she doesn’t plan to raise taxes on Mainers in that budget.

+Makin and other nominees will face confirmation hearings and must be approved by the Maine Senate.
+Mills told reporters on Wednesday that she expects to be “pretty close” to filling all 14 commissioner spots when she takes office next week.

 Comments

-Note: Correction: An earlier version of this report misstated the date of Janet Mills' inauguration.